core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Explained that OSCORE-capable proxies have to recognize CoAP options included in outgoing messages to protect.

-* Fixed intended class of Hop-Limit option for OSCORE.
+* Fixed typo about the intended class of Hop-Limit option for OSCORE.

 * Fixed protection of the Uri-Host option in examples.

+* Added security considerations about the Hop-Limit option.

 * Clarifications and editorial improvements.